gortonator/bsds-6650/assignments-2022/Assignment-1.md

 Test the API with [POSTMAN](https://www.getpostman.com/downloads/) or an equivalent HTTP testing tools.
 You should first test these APIs on servers running on your laptop (ie localhost).
 [Here's an image](https://gortonator.github.io/bsds-6650/assignments-2022/nmtb.png) you can use for testing.

-Once the servers are running locally, ssh them to an AWS free tier instance, running in Oregon, that you have installed Java/Tomcat v8/9.0.
+Once the servers are running locally, ssh them to an AWS free tier instance, running in Oregon, that you have installed Java/Tomcat v8/9.0 (not 10).

 If you cross compile your Go server on your laptop (instructions in labs), you should just be able to transfer the executable and run it on AWS.